loginom/loginom-help-en-omegat/data/processors/datamining/neural-network-regression.md

 It handles the task of [regression](https://wiki.loginom.ru/articles/regression-line.html): the [*Neural Network*](https://basegroup.ru/deductor/function/algorithm/neuronet) in the output data set will provide the forecast value for one or several variables that depend on the input parameters set.

-Перед тем, как производить прогноз, алгоритм обучается на тренировочном наборе данных — обучающей выборке.
+Before forecasting, it is required to train the algorithm using the training data set, namely, the training sample.
 Each row of such sample contains the following data:

 * a set of input parameters in the fields marked as the **input** ones;
-* в полях, обозначаемых как **выходные** — соответствующие входным параметрам значения зависимых переменных.
+* the dependent variables values mapping the input parameters in the fields marked as the **output** ones.

 Technically, the training consists in determination of *weights* — coefficients of links between neurons.
-In the process of training, the neural network enables to detect complex dependences between input and output parameters, and also to perform generalization. Это значит, что в случае успешного обучения *Нейросеть* способна выдать верный результат на основании данных, которые отсутствовали в обучающей выборке, а также на неполных и/или «зашумленных», частично искажённых данных.
+In the process of training, the neural network enables to detect complex dependences between input and output parameters, and also to perform generalization.
+It means that on condition of the successful training, the *Neural Network* can return the correct result based on the data that was absent in the training sample, and also incomplete and/or "noisy", partially distorted data.
 Quasi-Newton [Broyden — Fletcher — Goldfarb — Shanno method](https://ru.wikipedia.org/wiki/Алгоритм_Бройдена_—_Флетчера_—_Гольдфарба_—_Шанно) is used for training with limited use of L-BFGS memory.

-В задаче регрессии (в отличии от [задачи классификации](../../processors/datamining/neural-network-classification.md)) **выходными** могут быть только поля с непрерывным [видом данных](../../data/datatype.md).
+Only the fields with continuous [data kind](../../data/datatype.md) can be the **output** ones in the regression task (as opposed to the [classification task](../../processors/datamining/neural-network-classification.md)).
 Data kind of input fields is not regulated.

 ----